BloomTech-Labs/geograpics-fe/geograpix/README.md

 - Jest is a widely adopted testing framework used for testing React applications.
 It acts as a test runner, assertion library, mocking library, and comes bundled with Create-React-App for ease of use.
 It serves as an excellent test-runner which Enzyme utilizes to assert, manipulate, and traverse a React Components’ output.
 Enzyme is a JavaScript Testing utility for React that makes it easier to render a component (or multiple components), find elements, and interact with elements during testing.
 Its primary purpose when used in addition to Jest is to provide additional functionality.

+### What We Chose for back end

+- Jest, Enzyme, and Cypress

+### Why We Chose

+Cypress is a next-gen front end testing tool, makes it simple to set up and write tests, run the tests, and debug.
+Enables you to write faster, more reliable, and easier tests.
+Cypress takes screen caps as your tests run, tells you exactly what is causing your bugs, and is nearly instantaneous.
+It's a browser based testing like Selenium except it doesn't require any dependencies and is much easier to set up

 # Installation Instructions